charmie-dev/charmie-archive/README.md

 1. Depending on whether the source files have been updated, you may need to run `bun install` to install any new dependencies, as well as `bun db:push` to update the database schema.
    If there are any new updates, head over to the `releases` page for more information.

 2. Next, we'll need to re build the project (aka compile the TypeScript code to JavaScript).
 It is recommended that you first get rid of the old `dist` directory.
-To build the project, simply run `bun build`.
+To build the project, simply run `bun run build`.

 3. Finally, we just need to restart the bot.
 To do this, run either `bun start` or `bun start:pm2` if you're using PM2.